Acupressure Points for Hair Growth: Benefits And How To Do It

 Acupressure is the method of applying pressure on certain points of the body to achieve particular benefits.
 But can you use these acupressure points for hair growth?
 Science tells us that a good scalp massage can promote blood flow and stimulate hair growth (1).
 However, does this work for acupressure as well?
 Keep reading to know if acupressure can improve hair growth.

-Acupressure is part of traditional Chinese medicinal techniques (like acupuncture without the pointy needles).
+Acupressure is a technique present in traditional Chinese medicine (like acupuncture without pointy needles).
 It uses the flow of energy to resolve various issues.
 It is based on the principle that there exist certain acupoints (pressure points) on the body’s meridian (2).
-Energy, known as qi or chi, passes through these meridiansi XEnergy pathways in the body that allow the energy (qi) to flow through the body. connecting certain organs to each other.
+Energy, known as qi or chi, passes through these meridiansi Energy pathways in the body that allow the energy (qi) to flow through the body. connecting certain organs to each other.

 Scroll down to know the science and benefits of using acupressure to aid hair growth.